shabin5785/Golang_notes/Go_3.md

 er rors, the kind that arise from incorrec t input, misconfigurat ion, or fai ling I/O, should be handled gracef ully; they are best dealt with using error values.

+-If the bui lt-in recover function is cal le d within a defer red function and the function containing the defer statement is panicking, recover ends the cur rent state of panic and retur ns the panic value.
+The function that was panicking does not continue where it lef t off but retur ns normal ly.
+If recover is cal le d at any other time, it has no effec t and retur ns nil.